From rock climbing at Railay to the infamous Chiang Mai zipline, these are the best Thailand adventures for your next holiday!

 Sea kayaking at Ao Nang (Krabi)

-Although it’s one of my adventurous things to do in Thailand, I always think sea kayaking is kind of relaxing.
+Although I’ve picked this as one of my top adventurous things to do in Thailand, I always think sea kayaking is kind of relaxing.

 That’s especially true when you can gaze at the picture-perfect coastline around Ao Nang Bay.
 You get a great perspective on the cliffs, coves and mangroves as you paddle on the serene clear water.